urbit/urbit.org-reloaded/content/events/2023-06-12-developer-week.md

 [Meetup](https://www.meetup.com/urbit-sf/events/294013283/) | [Youtube](https://www.youtube.com/watch?v=6J8-jlqz2r4)

-### Core School Preview
+### Core School Preview:  Jetting
 *Time:* Wednesday June 14th – 9am Pacifc | 6pm CEST

 Core School approacheth.
 To whet your appetite for the inner mysteries of the kernel, we will discuss how jet-accelerated code works and how to write jets for arms.
-Join ~lagrev-nocfep & ~rovnys-ricfer at the first core school lecture.
-And make sure to check out our [CSL page](https://developers.urbit.org/courses/csl).
+Join ~lagrev-nocfep & ~rovnys-ricfer at a preview of Core School content.
+And make sure to check out our [CSL page](https://developers.urbit.org/courses/csl) for more details.

 [Meetup](https://www.meetup.com/urbit-sf/events/294013289/) | [Youtube](https://www.youtube.com/watch?v=i1GRoY3QDdU)